Thank you for visiting our web site. We are a Roman Catholic parish belonging to the Diocese of Liverpool and we are part of the Warrington Deanery.

 They have also added to our Creative Communities page which you can take a look at by clicking the button above!

-Check out their other video's from all the staff (a must watch, its brilliant!) and have a look at what your amazing school has been up to!
+Check out their video's and have a look at what your amazing school has been up to!

 CAFOD EMERGENCY APPEAL